carnival-data/carnival-demo-biomedical/docs/walkthrough.md

 ## Defining the graph model
-We have defined a simple carnival data model for our graph that that describes patients, healthcare encounters, medications and conditions [here](https://github.com/carnival-data/carnival-demo-biomedical/blob/master/src/main/groovy/example/carnival/micronaut/GraphModel.groovy).
+We have defined a simple [carnival data model](https://carnival-data.github.io/carnival/graph-model.html) for our graph that that describes patients, healthcare encounters, medications and conditions [here](https://github.com/carnival-data/carnival-demo-biomedical/blob/master/src/main/groovy/example/carnival/micronaut/GraphModel.groovy).

 ## Loading the data into the graph
-Data is loaded into the graph using vine methods.
-The vines can be found [here](https://github.com/carnival-data/carnival-demo-biomedical/blob/master/src/main/groovy/example/carnival/micronaut/vine/ExampleDbVine.groovy).
+We will extract data from the database and csv files using Carnival data adaptors classes called [Vines](https://carnival-data.github.io/carnival/vines.html).
+Carnival vines provide a lightweight caching mechanism that can reduce computational burden by reducing repeated queries to a database for the same information.
+The implementation of vines for this example can be found [here](https://github.com/carnival-data/carnival-demo-biomedical/blob/master/src/main/groovy/example/carnival/micronaut/vine/ExampleDbVine.groovy).

+Now that we have a way to access the raw data, we need a way to harmonize it and add it to the graph.
+In Carnival, the graph can be manipulated using the [Carnival Graph API](https://carnival-data.github.io/carnival/graph-api.html), which is a layer over the standard Tinkerpop API which provides more semantic support then is inherent in property graphs.
+We do this by create [GraphMethods](https://carnival-data.github.io/carnival/graph-method.html) that run the vines and then

 ## Graph Reasoning
 We have defined reasoner methods to search for the patient cohorts defined in this example and update the graph with this information.
 The reasonsers can be found [here](https://github.com/carnival-data/carnival-demo-biomedical/blob/master/src/main/groovy/example/carnival/micronaut/method/Reasoners.groovy)